Most of us have been there.

-Example: When we were in Canada we wanted to experience the World Cup of Hockey because the tournament doesn’t occur often.
+Our story: When we were in Canada, we wanted to experience the World Cup of Hockey because the tournament doesn’t occur often.
 In the end, we managed to get tickets for the game between the Czech Republic and the USA at the Air Canada Centre in Toronto.
 That’s why we were looking only for accommodation close to the subway so that we could get back after the evening match easily.
 Free parking was also important so that we could leave the car there to avoid heavy traffic in Toronto.

 Type of accommodation

 Are you looking for your own room or a bed in a hostel will do?